OJagora/OJagora.github.io/README.md

 # Data Science and Management Student

 ### Education
-Data Science @ Télécom Paris
+- Master of Science in Engineering, Specialized in Data Science @ Télécom Paris
-Management @ Sciences Po
+- Management @ Sciences Po

 ### Work Experience
 President (2023-2024) of the Junior Entreprise of Telecom Paris --> Telecom Etude